 Carrier did not just use asbestos at its plants; the company made and sold its own asbestos products as well.
 Under the brand name Bryant, Carrier produced a line of boilers for use in residential homes that used asbestos gaskets and insulation.
 Carrier’s Carlisle brand compressors also used asbestos gaskets.
 The ductwork for Carrier’s systems was often sealed with asbestos tape, and Carrier produced HVAC systems that incorporated asbestos gaskets.
 Not only did these products affect Carrier’s customers, but it provided yet another route by which workers at Carrier in Syracuse were exposed to asbestos at their worksites.

 Asbestos was known by the asbestos industry to be dangerous since the 1920s, and remains the sole known cause of mesothelioma.
 Asbestos was used in products that were sold without warnings or safety instructions.
 People suffering from mesothelioma have a legal right to compensation.

-Belluck & Fox attorneys understand the needs of mesothelioma patients.
+Belluck & Fox, LLP mesothelioma lawyers understand the needs of mesothelioma patients.
 We can make accommodations to address your specific needs, and offer in-home meetings.
 Our firm will not refer you to outside lawyers, and will handle all of the work on your case ourselves.
 There is no financial risk to our clients; we only take a fee if we recover money for you and your family.
-Our offices can be reached at 1-877-637-6843 or through our online contact form.
+Visit our New York and Rochester locations now.
+Our offices can be reached at 1-845-684-4001 or through our online contact form.